LACMIP/emu/docs/_documentation/tips.md

 - The [Keyboard Shortcuts & Quick Reference Guide](http://help.emu.axiell.com/latest/en/Resources/Downloads/Quick%20Reference%20Guide/EMu_QuickRef_Guide_IE_20170629.pdf) has useful key commands that can help you use EMu more efficiently.
 Keep in mind that not all key commands work on a Mac and/or via the VPN remote access.
 - Field names in EMu can be difficult because they are frequently re-used between modules.
 This help page goes over [finding a field](http://help.emu.axiell.com/latest/en/Topics/Common/Find%20a%20field.htm).

+## Default settings

+You can view and change your default settings by right-clicking anywhere on Command Center (where the modules are displayed), and selecting *Options*.
+The following are settings on the *General* tab that you may want to personalize:
+- *Save Last Position*: EMu will remember where modules and the Command Center were displayed on your screen.
+- *Save Last Size*: As above, but EMu remembers the modules’ last size.
+- *Show Field Help in Module Window*: Displays field help at bottom.
+Useful only if you’ve added help info to your fields (which LACMIP mostly has not).
+- *Refresh Changed Records*: You may want to uncheck this.
+If checked, and you have multiple instances open (e.g. two Catalogue modules open at once) EMu updates both instances when one is edited.
+This can take a long time if thousands of records are opened in both instances.
+- *Only Refresh if Less than*: If the above is checked, try setting a small number here (example: 100).
+In this case, EMu will skip the *Refresh Changed Records* process on instances displaying more than 100 records.
+- *Cache Registry Lookups*: This should **always** be checked.
+- *Clear Cache button*: This is used to reset the registry without having to restart EMu.
+- *Cache System Resources*: Leave unchecked.
+This option was developed for old operating systems.

 ## Improving EMu's performance

 If you are using EMu over the VPN, it often performs slowly.
 This may be due to the speed & stability of your internet connection, the configuration of EMu, or a combination of both.
 The following adjustments may help.